Fill in the details of the parties. You can click the "Fill with Member’s Information" button to complete it with information saved to your account.

 This document should be carefully read by the Employee and the Company.

-This settlement agreement may be used upon a court dispute, whereby full and final settlement terms are to be established and agreed on.
+This settlement agreement may be used in a court dispute, whereby full and final settlement terms are to be established and agreed on.

 Both parties should sign and return a copy, and once signed, both parties should get a copy.
 To avoid any future disputes, both parties may wish to have their signatures witnessed.